psfrolov/psfrolov.github.io/app/legal/disclaimer.md

 no control over the content and nature of these sites.
 These links to other websites do not imply a recommendation for all the content found on these sites.
-Site owners and content may change without notice and may occur before I have the opportunity to remove a link which may have gone "bad".
+Site owners and content may change without notice and may occur before I have the opportunity to remove a link which may have gone ‘bad’.

 Please be also aware that when you leave {{ site.fqdn }}, other sites may have different privacy policies and terms which are beyond my control.
 Please be